 Up until now, I’m satisfied with every casts, alas with directing and cinematography.
 And despite lack of OST released, I’m truly impressed by each piece of the BGM.
 Perfectly fitted the image of the creator of Beethoven Virus, the BGM portraying a grand scale of imperial, lux, grandious…and glamour, nothing sucks in term of OST, just me wanting them, so release the BGM please, MBC?

 The writing is a different case, there are many flaws within the script, such as the spy workings –oiii…where is the CCTV??– The strong point of the writers is their brilliancy exploring human relationship.
-The dialogue transcend between characters, touch the deepest side in my heart, and deep in silence, I admit those.
-The witty dialogue, countless recent South korea situation inserted, either it’s social problem, entertainment or pure political issue.
-I’m highlypraising them for that.
+The dialogue transcends between characters, touch the deepest side of my heart, and deep in silence, I admit those.
+The witty dialogue, countless recent South Korea situation inserted, either it’s social problem, entertainment or pure political issue.
+I’m highly praising them for that.
 But most of all, I love how the script puts the royal family as a family.
 Members of the royal family are happily bickering in and out – contribute by Jae Ha at the most- but when the time needed, they stand tall, exactly what do you expect from a royal family.

-If you follow the drama, you knows that rating dropping.
+If you follow the drama, you know that rating dropping.
 There are many reasons behind it, most prominently is the rivalry among the Wednesday-Thursday drama.
-Each drama hold their own genre, Equator Man with it’s dark-revenge game, Rooftop Prince with it’s cute-fluffyness Romantic Comedy and The King 2Hearts with it’s own dark comedy, each genre has it’s own viewers.
-What South Korean media doesn’t covering much,-but already understanded by international fans- is about the topic.
-The King 2Hearts portray North Korea as ‘normal country’, the writer make viewers to think and see from North Korea perspective.
-As an International fans, I feel that easy since I don’t have prejudice about the opposite sides, but I don’t know about the South Korean viewers, more over the older generation.
+Each drama holds their own genre, Equator Man with its dark-revenge game, Rooftop Prince with its cute-fluffiness Romantic Comedy and The King 2Hearts with its own dark comedy, each genre has its own viewers.
+What South Korean media doesn’t cover much,-but already understood by international fans- is about the topic.
+The King 2Hearts portray North Korea as ‘normal country’, the writer makes viewers think and see from North Korea perspective.
+As an International fan, I feel that easy since I don’t have a prejudice about the opposite sides, but I don’t know about the South Korean viewers, more over the older generation.